satishsalyal/Data-Mining/lecture-1a.md

 - __Neural Networks__: Computational models inspired by the human brain, capable of identifying complex patterns and relationships in data.
 - __Support Vector Machines (SVM)__: A supervised learning model used for classification and regression analysis.
 - __K-Nearest Neighbors (KNN)__: A simple, instance-based learning algorithm used for classification and regression.
- -__Association Rule Mining__: Identifying interesting relationships between variables, commonly used in market basket analysis.
+- __Association Rule Mining__: Identifying interesting relationships between variables, commonly used in market basket analysis.
 - __Clustering Algorithms__: Including K-means, hierarchical clustering, and DBSCAN, used to group similar data points.
 - __Ensemble Methods__: Combining multiple models to improve performance, such as Random Forest and Gradient Boosting.